#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 So I get out and go to bed.

-bath put some cold in it's lying there thinking because the bath is right to the top and it's going to tip over which no one does put some cold in and solve the problem but i do recommend i mean reading in a bath i don't think ever works izzy does it all the time and her books are an absolute mess yeah
+to tip over which no one does put some cold in and solve the problem but i do reckon i mean reading in a bath i don't think ever works Izzy does it all the time, and her books are an absolute mess.

 That is a waste of time, John.

-People slagging, I've been left alone with my head for that long.
+People sliding off me.
+I've been slow with my head for that long.

 15 minutes of your thoughts and your bathroom tiles.